 - (1) The Organisation shall send a notice to tenderers who failed to meet the exclusion or selection criteria pursuant to Articles 23 and 25.
-The notice shall be sent as soon as possible after a decision has been made and include the reasons why the tenderer was unsuccessful in meeting those criteria. - (2) Prior to entering into a contract or concluding a framework agreement, the Organisation shall send all unsuccessful tenderers, who have not been informed of their rejection pursuant to paragraph (1) above, a notice communicating its decision to award the contract or conclude a framework agreement. - (3) The notice referred to in paragraph (2) shall include: - a) the criteria used for the award of the contract; - b) the name of the tenderer or tenderers to be awarded the contract or to become a party to the framework agreement; - c) the score for each award criterion obtained by the tenderer which is to receive the notice and the tenderer or tenderers to be awarded the contract or to become a party to the framework agreement; and - d) where paragraph (4) below is applicable, the earliest date the Organisation intends to enter into the contract or to conclude the framework agreement. - (4) For contracts awarded under Article 13, Article 14 and Article 15 with a value of over EUR 200,000, the Organisation must not enter into the contract or conclude the framework agreement before the end of a standstill period. - (5) The standstill period shall end at midnight at the end of the 10th day following the relevant sending date of the notice in accordance with paragraphs (1) and (2).
+The notice shall be sent as soon as possible after a decision has been made and include the reasons why the tenderer was unsuccessful in meeting those criteria.
+The identity of awarded tenderer(s) or the tenderer(s) selected for the next stage in a tender procedure conducted in several stages (i.e. restricted or competitive with negotiation) will remain confidential until the award decision. - (2) Prior to entering into a contract or concluding a framework agreement, the Organisation shall send all unsuccessful tenderers, who have not been informed of their rejection pursuant to paragraph (1) above, a notice communicating its decision to award the contract or conclude a framework agreement. - (3) The notice referred to in paragraph (2) shall include: - a) the criteria used for the award of the contract;

+b) the name of the tenderer or tenderers to be awarded the contract or to become a party to the framework agreement;

+c) the score for each award criterion obtained by the tenderer which is to receive the notice and the tenderer or tenderers to be awarded the contract or to become a party to the framework agreement; and d) where paragraph (4) below is applicable, the earliest date the Organisation intends to enter into the contract or to conclude the framework agreement.

+- (4) For contracts awarded under Article 13, Article 14 and Article 15 with a value of over EUR 200,000, the Organisation must not enter into the contract or conclude the framework agreement before the end of a standstill period. - (5) The standstill period shall end at midnight at the end of the 10th day following the relevant sending date of the notice in accordance with paragraphs (1) and (2).
 The "relevant sending date" means the day on which the notice is sent, which for the purpose of calculating the standstill period, shall be counted as the first day. - (6) For contracts falling under Chapter 3, the decision of whether to follow the provisions of this Article shall be at the Organisation's discretion.